Lamb's Tale Shepherd's Hut

 Breathe deeply, slow your heart rate and unknot those muscles.
 At Lamb's Tale Shepherd's Hut there are no demands on your time; simply sit back in perfect solitude, relax, and drink in the glorious views over meadows, fields and woodlands as far as the eye can see.
 Or you can trek into the hills on your mountain bike before chilling out under the stars in your own private hot tub.
 Why?
 Because you're worth it.

 Set in its own large enclosed grassed area for utmost privacy, our lovely Lamb's Tale is slap bang in the heart of Somerset, on a working farm that's right beside the thousands of acres of Somerset's Quantock Hills, a designated Area of Outstanding Natural Beauty (it truly deserves those capital letters).
 He's a handsome beast of a hut, hand-crafted and cleverly designed for fabulous comfort, from the king-size bed with deep memory foam mattress to the kitchen with a fridge, Belfast sink, microwave and two-hob cooker.
 A combination of underfloor heating and a wood-burning stove mean you'll always be warm and toasty, and there's an en suite shower-room with hot water on tap, a heated towel rail and a proper flushing loo.
 And did we mention that there's WiFi and a flat-screen TV with a DVD player?
-Or that if you have some friends or family that wish to holiday nearby, the Owners also have the delightful Duck's Puddle Shepherd's Hut and a fabulous Scandinavian-style lodge on-site too.
 One last thing.
 Should you wish to bring a four-legged friend, there's even a purpose-built kennel where Rover can dry off before joining you inside.
 Yes.
 Speechless.
 Literally.

 Out and About